 The dirt on Sandy Loam

-What type of top soil is the right type when it comes to preparing your area for turf? - its a question that everyone will ask themselves when undertaking a landscape project.
+What type of topsoil is the right type when it comes to preparing your area for turf? - it's a question everyone will ask themselves when thinking about putting a new lawn in.

-Soil preparation is by far the most important step in your instant turf project.
-Good preparation will provide the foundation your lawn needs to become the hard wearing, drought tolerant surface that you’re looking for.
-When it comes to giving advice about soil preparation, we get lots of questions on this like; How do I know if my soil is good enough to lay turf on and if not, how much and what sort of topsoil should I bring in?
+Good soil preparation when installing turf will provide the foundation your lawn needs to become the hard-wearing, drought-tolerant surface that you’re looking for.
+When it comes to giving advice about soil preparation, we get lots of questions on this, such as